 Data background

 We downloaded all unique interactions with bee species from the Globi database on XX 2021, which consisted of 300,465 unique observations.
 The Globi database is populated with self-reported observations that are obtained from museum collections, community-science projects with singleton observations (e.g., iNaturalist), and research studies (both meta-analyses and ecological studies) worldwide.
 Note that research studies vary in terms of objectives, study design, etc, and the Globi database consists of presence-only data (no absence data are reported).
+Global Biotic Interactions is a ....
 We were only interested in bee interactions with plant species, which could be coded as a number of different interactions depending on which species is listed as the “source” and which is the “target” of the interaction.

 Data gathering